farhanma/pyseq/README.md

 * Hirschberg(*xright*, suffix(y, m − cut))

 By combining the alignment of the prefixes of x and y, with the alignment of the suffixes of x and y, we get an alignment between x and y.
 Finally, return concatenated alignment of x and y.

+## Implementation Details

+The scripts for this project were written in Python 2.7.
+Two functions were created, “nw” and “hirschberg”.
+Both take as input two string sequences, and output the optimal alignment and corresponding similarity score.

+"nw" creates an (n + 1)(m + 1) matrix, implemented using the array data structure.
+This has the advantage of constant time storage and look-up of elements in the matrix.
+The general process of this function adheres to the recursive relation described in the N-W algorithm section.

+In the "hirschberg" function, at each recursive step we call the "forwards" and "backwards" subroutines to determine the optimal splitting point in linear time.
+All data is stored in arrays, however it can be removed from memory once we find the splitting point.
+Once we determine the splitting point we divide the strings into two partitions each, and recall the "hirschberg" function on the pair of prefixes and pair of suffixes.
+When the recursion reaches the base cases, strings of length 0 or 1, we simply import the "nw" function described above and use it to solve the trivial cases.